Ericdataplus/XGboost-template/README.md

 Above is pretty much all of what you need to know to implement machine learning in the real world when your new to the machine learning practice.

-list comprehensions are used quite a bit with filtering data real quick so get use to them as they will be invaluable in no time and a nice advanced skill to prove you know what you're doing fairly quickly.

 ```python
 my_model = XGBRegressor(n_estimators=1000, learning_rate=0.05, n_jobs=6)